i3h/trui/README.md

 }
 ```

 3. Serve seedbox static files with Nginx, Apache or whatever you like.
-Please note that the scheme, hostname and port of api must be same with those of your web service.
-Transmission team does not support CORS for security reason, so you must follow this rule.
+Please note that the scheme, hostname and port of rpc must be same with those of your web service.
+Transmission does not support CORS for security reason, so you must follow this rule.

 ```
 // Nginx example configuration